IlanB94/leetCode/README.md

 An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

+# Single Number

+Given a non-empty array of integers nums, every element appears twice except for one.
+Find that single one.

+You must implement a solution with a linear runtime complexity and use only constant extra space.